Rawda-Yousry/Transportation-System/README.md

   It allows employees to view available rides based on specific shifts and routes.
 Employees can also delete their assigned rides.

 - **What is the "new feature" which you have implemented that we haven't seen before?**
   Used Jinja templating to display data and enable editing, with the data to be edited appearing dynamically in a form.
 I also integrated modern JavaScript features, including using `fetch` to update certain components of the page without refreshing, improving user experience.
-Additionally, I learned about and implemented CSS variables for consistent styling and used the `forEach` loop in JavaScript for efficient data handling.
+Additionally, I learned about and implemented CSS variables for consistent styling and used the `forEach` loop in JavaScript for efficient data handling, explored HTML document features like nextSibling to improve DOM manipulation.

 ## Prerequisites